 The first outcomes of the challenge were presented during the ECF Princess Margriet Award for Culture ceremony on 16 May, sharing central stage with the 2018 laureates.
 To get an idea about the event, you may search social media with the hashtag #ECFchallenge.
 All participants are listed in the booklet.

-What are concrete topics or cases that participants will work on?
+What are concrete topics or cases that participants worked on?

 The Challenge was centered around three main thematic clusters: